Article Translations: (Spanish)

 - Run the air conditioning, especially on days when the pollen or mold count is high outdoors or when there are ozone or pollution warnings.

 - If you need to open windows and doors on days when the pollen count is high, do so after midmorning.
 Pollen counts are usually highest between 5 a.m. and 10 a.m.
-You can usually find out if pollen counts are high by checking your weather forecast.
+Find out if pollen counts are high by checking your weather forecast.

-- If you need to open windows and doors on days when ozone is a problem, open up in the early morning hours before pollution has had a chance to build up.
+- If you need to open windows and doors on days when ozone is a problem, do so in the early morning before pollution has had a chance to build up.
 Local weather forecasts or air quality apps often give details on outdoor air quality.

 Dust mites are microscopic bugs that live in dust.
 There are lots of them in upholstered furniture, on some kinds of bedding, and in rugs.
 The highest number of dust mites in the home is usually found in bedrooms.

-You won't be able to completely get rid of dust mites.
-But you can try these tips to reduce your contact with them:
+You can't completely get rid of dust mites.
+But these tips can reduce your contact with them: